 Home educated students, those who follow RSA 193-A, can benefit from offerings at their local schools.
-Per NH statute RSA 193:1-c, they may participate in curricular and cocurricular activities offered at their local public schools such as sports, music, theater, dances, volunteer activities, and statewide testing.
+Per NH statute RSA 193:1-c, they may participate in curricular and cocurricular activities offered at their local public schools such as sports, music, theater, dances, volunteer activities, clubs, and statewide testing.
 The districts’ policies must not be more restrictive for homeschoolers than it is for the general student population.
 In other words, if public school students must maintain a particular GPA, provide a health certificate, or sign an honor code to participate in sports, home educated students must meet the same requirements.
-This is another reason to maintain year-end assessments and records in case they are needed for course placements or fulfilling other enrollment criteria.

 Some schools require students to maintain a particular GPA or academic minimum to participate in extra curriculars.
-If so, then homeschoolers are held to the same standard and need to show some kind of academic proof for participation and may have a specific way to satisfy this.
+If so, then homeschoolers are held to the same standard and need to show some kind of evidence of academic stability.
 Some families are able to share the most recent annual assessment results, prepare a transcript, or provide some kind of "grades."
 The GSHE High School & Beyond page, near the bottom, has resources for preparing transcripts, if that is requested.
-Sometimes a placement test is appropriate for determining course enrollment.

 Each district will have their own process for how to participate through Equal Access.
 Our recommendation is to first check your district's policies that may be available online for specific instructions re how to enroll in the desired course and/or program.
 If needed, contact the appropriate grade-level local school to begin enrollment.
 They may direct families to the teacher or coach, the guidance counseling office, or another internal contact.

 Also refer to your own district's policy regarding participation in field trips, school dances, accessing textbooks, and library use.